-DBA – DUAL Award from Brittany Université, France and VERN’ University of Applied Sciences, Croatia
+DBA – DUAL Award from Brittany Université, France and VERN’ University, Croatia

 The Doctor of Business Administration (“DBA”) is a 120 ECTS credits (equivalent to 240 UK credits) programme.
-It allows students to achieve dual doctoral awards from Brittany Université and VERN’ University of Applied Sciences.
+It allows students to achieve dual doctoral awards from Brittany Université and VERN’ University.
 The programme will be managed and promoted by London Examinations Board for all off-campus delivery.

 The Doctor of Business Administration programme equips senior business practitioners and high-potential individuals with both knowledge as well as the applied and research skills needed to become executive-level organizational leaders, industry innovators, consultants and policy makers.
 Students ethically address complex and practical business challenges and learn how to transform business practices to create organizational optimization, growth and sustainability.